-Used whethere is an observable transaction or pending event for the investment.
-The Company generally uses prices provided by an independent pricing service which are non-binding indicative prices on or near the valuation date as the primary basis for the fair value (e) determinations for quoted senior secured debt investments.
+(e) The Company generally uses prices provided by an independent pricing service which are non-binding indicative prices on or near the valuation date as the primary basis for the fair value determinations for quoted senior secured debt investments.
 Since these prices are non-binding, they may not be indicative of fair value.
 Each quoted price is evaluated by the Audit Committee of the Company's Board of Directors in conjunction with additional information compiled by the Company, including financial performance, recent business developments and various other factors.

-(in thousands, except share and per share amounts, percentages and as otherwise indicated)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (in thousands, except share and per share amounts, percentages and as otherwise indicated)